nasa/Common-Metadata-Repository/search-app/api_docs.md

 #### <a name="sorting-collection-results"></a> Sorting Collection Results

-Collection results are sorted by ascending entry title by default.
+Collection results are sorted by ascending entry title by default when a search does not result in a score.
 One or more sort keys can be specified using the `sort_key[]` parameter.
 The order used impacts searching.
 Fields can be prepended with a `-` to sort in descending order.
 Ascending order is the default but `+` can be used to explicitly request ascending.

 ##### Valid Collection Sort Keys